 One thing I failed to do before becoming a professional session singer and writer is see all the things I was missing out on when it comes to my songwriting journal.
-I put poems, lyrics, and a random idea or two here and there, but there was so much more I could have added that would have helped me get a more complete idea out before losing it once I got in my home studio.
+I put poems, lyrics, and a random idea or two here and there, but there was so much more I could have added that would have helped me get a complete idea out before losing it once I got in my home studio.

 Your journal should obviously have lyrics, but are you making the most out of jotting down your lyrical ideas?
-Whether you're just writing phrases down or you're jotting down a whole song piece by piece, you may want to include keywords for the overall message that the song could be trying to get across.
+Whether you're writing phrases down or jotting down a whole song piece by piece, you may want to include keywords for the overall message that the song could be trying to get across.

 Write down the feeling you want the listener to feel when they hear the lyrics.
 Set the stage for how the singer will interpret the emotion of the lyrics.
-Will it be powerful vocal delivery?
+Will it be effective vocal delivery?
 Is it playful?

-The more thought and ideas you put into how the lyrics will really play out and affect people, the more these ideas will start to form a real vision, the better the song has a chance to come to life the way you want it to.
+The more thought and ideas you put into how the lyrics will really play out and affect people, the more these ideas will start to form a real vision, and the better the song has a chance to come to life the way you want it to.